rust-lang/rfcs/text/0000-stmtize-looping-forms.md

 # Drawbacks

-It is a restriction designed to accommodate a hypothetized variant of the non-unit looping expressions feature, but the language may never adopt the feature; furthermore, it is possible to adopt the feature without requiring this restriction, as described in [RFC PR 352] as
+It is a restriction designed to accommodate a hypothesized variant of the non-unit looping expressions feature, but the language may never adopt the feature; furthermore, it is possible to adopt the feature without requiring this restriction, as described in [RFC PR 352] as